vinniefalco/LuaBridgeDemo/README.md

 # LuaBridgeDemo 1.0.1

-[LuaBridge][3] is a lightweight, dependency-free library for making C++ data, functions, and classes available to Lua.
-It works with Lua revisions starting from 5.1.2.
-[Lua][4] is a powerful, fast, lightweight, embeddable scripting language.
+[LuaBridge][3] is a lightweight, dependency-free library for making C++ data, functions, and classes available to [Lua][4]: A powerful, fast, lightweight, embeddable scripting language.
+LuaBridge has been tested and works with Lua revisions starting from 5.1.5., although it should work in any version of Lua from 5.1.0 and later.

 The LuaBridgeDemo is a stand-alone graphical program for compiling and running the LuaBridge  test suite with an included interactive window where you can enter